 - This is the filed where the person making the contacts puts their callsign.
 When we are operating by ourselves, it is usually just our own callsign a second time.
 It may be different then the "station_callsign" however, if you are activating with a club or with someone else.
 This is also a place to put the callsign of a guest operator if another ham happens to stumble by, and you put them on the air.

-- This is one of the fields that logsearch uses that might not seem to make sense based on the name of the field.
-Logsearch simply looks for this field to contain the letters "WWFF."
-You can think of it more like being a field to put the name of the program into (i.e. WWFF, SOTA, IOTA, etc.) Since you are probably doing a Flora and Fauna activation, your log should just have "WWFF" in this field for every contact in your log.
+- This is one of the fields that databases use, that might not seem to make sense based on the name of the field, until you relaize that SIG is not signal - it's short for "Special Interest Group."
+You can think of it like being a field to put the name of the program into (i.e. POTA, WWFF, SOTA, IOTA, etc.) Every contact in your log should have the same value here.

 - This is the field where you type the callsign of the person that contacted you.
 That's pretty straightforward!